 Non-registered accounts differ from RRSPs, RPPs, and TFSAs in that they don’t provide you with a tax-sheltering benefit.
 In other words, earnings you generate inside a non-registered account must be reported as taxable income in the year they’re earned.
-However, if you borrowed money to invest, you may be permitted to deduct the interest charges.

 Despite offering no tax-saving advantages, there’s no limit to how much you can contribute to a non-registered account, and they offer more investment options compared to registered accounts like RRSPs and TFSAs.
 You can also withdraw your money anytime you wish.